 6. Have a well-grounded purpose on why you started and stay true to your beliefs

-You’ve started because you wanted to create a cause.
-Stay true to your words and don’t let the other’s judgment pressure you to do something different.
+You've started because you wanted to create a cause.
+Stay true to your words and don't let the other's judgment pressure you to do something different.
 Always look back at WHY did you start.
-Try to finish what you’ve started and believe that things will go at place (realistically).
+Try to finish what you've started and believed that things will go in place (realistically).

 I'm sure you know the feeling when you see huge hypes (say blockchain) then you suddenly want to try it out.
 Stop right there.
 That's just a distraction to believe your vision.
 Don't let these short term gratifications affect your long term goals.

 Another is working for a profit-only purpose will demoralize you overtime when numbers don't add up.
 Stay true to your beliefs, don't be a greedy pig, and keep the vision first before profits.